Where do the images we’ve run in the previous module come from?

 Based on Hindu mythology, the Debian image rest on the back of an elephant which rested in turn on the back of a turtle, what did the turtle rest on?
 Another turtle.
 And that turtle?
 ‘Ah, Sahib, after that it is turtles all the way down.’.

-Back to the Docker world… all images are based on the scratch “image”.
-The FROM scratch is a special instruction used in a Dockerfile to indicate that you are starting the image from scratch, without using any existing base image.
-When FROM scratch is specified, it means you are creating the image from the bare minimum, without including any pre-built operating system or runtime environment.
+is a special instruction used in a Dockerfile to indicate that you are starting the image from scratch, without using any existing base image.

-The WORKDIR instruction in a Dockerfile is used to set the working directory for any subsequent instructions within the Dockerfile.
-It allows you to define the directory where commands such as RUN, CMD, COPY, and ADD will be executed.
+instruction in a Dockerfile is used to set the working directory for any subsequent instructions within the Dockerfile.

-In our example, we set the working directory inside the container to /app.
+In our example, we set the working directory inside the container to /app

 By setting the working directory, you avoid having to specify the full path for subsequent instructions, making the Dockerfile more readable and maintainable.

-The COPY <src> <dst> instruction copies new files or directories from the <src> path in the host machine, and adds them to the filesystem of the image at the path <dst>.
+path in the host machine, and adds them to the filesystem of the image at the path <dst>

-In our example, we copy the file under the . path, which is the current working directory relative to the build context, into the image’s filesystem working directory, which is /app according to what specified in WORKDIR.
+path, which is the current working directory relative to the build context, into the image’s filesystem working directory, which is /app

 The .dockerignore

-The .dockerignore file is used to specify which files and directories should be excluded from the Docker build context when building an image.
-It works similarly to .gitignore, where you can list patterns to match files and directories that should be ignored.
+file is used to specify which files and directories should be excluded from the Docker build context when building an image.

-The RUN instruction in a Dockerfile is used to execute commands during the image build process.
 It allows you to run any valid command or script inside the image that is being created.

-Naturally, after you’ve copied the application files, you need to install the Python dependencies specified in the requirements.txt file.
-The RUN pip install -r requirements.txt instruction does so.
+Naturally, after you’ve copied the application files, you need to install the Python dependencies specified in the requirements.txt

-Note that pip is already available for you as part of the Python base image.
+is already available for you as part of the Python base image.

-The CMD instruction in a Dockerfile is used to specify the default command to run when a container based on the image is started.
-It defines the primary executable or process that should be executed within the container.
+instruction in a Dockerfile is used to specify the default command to run when a container based on the image is started.

-In our example, we specify the command to run when the container starts, which is python3 app.py.
+In our example, we specify the command to run when the container starts, which is python3 app.py

 Roughly speaking, each instruction in a Dockerfile translates to an image layer.
 The following diagram illustrates how a Dockerfile translates into a stack of layers in a container image.